 Line 10b.
 Compensation/consideration paid for services excepted by section 59A(d)(5).

-Column (a).
-Include the amount from line 10b on Form 8991, Schedule A, line 5b.
+Include the amount from column (a) on Form 8991, Schedule A, line 5b.

 Line 11.
 Interest expense.
-If you're a foreign corporate partner, the partnership has completed Worksheet A for your distributive share of items.
+If you're a foreign corporate partner, the partnership completed Worksheet A for your distributive share of items.
 Use the information to help complete your Form 8991.